 Colds are common, particularly in places where people live/work/study in close proximity.
 When our first child started dormitory living at college (which generically has been referred to as 'a petri dish for viruses'), I learned that I needed to better equip my kids for this inevitable ailment.
 So, I delved into the clinical studies, sources such as the National Institutes of Health (NIH) & the international Cochrane Database, to discover what works to treat the common cold & what doesn't.
 I, then, prepared a zippered case labeled 'First Aid for the Common Cold' & charted a strategy of what over-the-counter medications to take, when & how to take them.

-My academic background is that I graduated with my master's and physician assistant degree from Duke University.
+My academic background is that I graduated with my master's & physician assistant (PA) degree from Duke University.
 Years prior to this, I received my bachelor's degree in nursing from Vanderbilt University.
 Now after working for over 18 years in healthcare as an advanced practice provider, I have seen how illness has a domino effect making everything harder.

-Continuing with our goal to help people maintain health, Cold FAid™ is partnering with Families Fighting Flu, a national, non-profit organization.
-It is dedicated to raising awareness of the seriousness of influenza (aka the flu) and the critical importance of annual flu vaccinations for everyone six months and older.
-Like the common cold, the flu is a highly contagious viral infection but with the greater possibility of life-threatening complications.
-To learn more, visit: www.familiesfightingflu.org.
-Cold FAid™ donates a percentage of proceeds to this life-saving organization.
-Best wishes for continued great health,
+Continuing with our goal to help people maintain health, Cold FAid® partners with Families Fighting Flu.
+This national, non-profit organization dedicates resources & talent to raising awareness of the seriousness of influenza (aka the flu) & the critical importance of annual flu vaccinations for everyone six months & older.
+Like the common cold, the flu is a highly contagious viral infection but with a greater potential for life-threatening complications.
+To learn more, visit www.familiesfightingflu.org.
+Cold FAid® donates a percentage of proceeds to this life-saving organization.